shibbir-ahmad24/BERTSUM-Based-Text-Summarization-Web-App/README.md

 **Future Enhancements**

-•	Abstractive Summarization: Introduce abstractive summarization capabilities for more dynamic summaries that rephrase content instead of just extracting sentences.
+- Abstractive Summarization: Introduce abstractive summarization capabilities for more dynamic summaries that rephrase content instead of just extracting sentences.
-•	Multi-Language Support: Expand the app to summarize texts in multiple languages.
+- Multi-Language Support: Expand the app to summarize texts in multiple languages.
-•	User Authentication: Add user login to save past summaries for future reference.
+- User Authentication: Add user login to save past summaries for future reference
-•	API Integration: Develop an API for integrating summarization services into other applications.
+- API Integration: Develop an API for integrating summarization services into other applications.

 **Conclusion**